toeverything/AFFiNE/README.md

 ## Join our community

-Before we tell you how to get started with AFFiNE, we'd like to shamelessly plug our awesome user and developer communities across [official social platforms](https://docs.affine.pro/affine/community-links/official-communities)!
-Once you’re familiar with using the software, maybe you will share your wisdom with others and even consider joining the [AFFiNE Ambassador program](https://docs.affine.pro/affine/affine-ambassadors/welcome) to help spread AFFiNE to the world.
+Before we tell you how to get started with AFFiNE, we'd like to shamelessly plug our awesome user and developer communities across official social platforms](https://community.affine.pro/c/start-here/)!
+Once you’re familiar with using the software, maybe you will share your wisdom with others and even consider joining the [AFFiNE Ambassador program](https://community.affine.pro/c/start-here/affine-ambassador) to help spread AFFiNE to the world.

 ## Features